Percolation phase transition on planar spin systems: Sharpness using OSSS and comparison of pivotal probabilities

 \paragraph{Difficulties applying the OSSS technique to other models.}

 We now discuss the possible strategies and difficulties involved in generalizing the method described above to non-independent percolation models.

 The first obvious obstruction comes from the lack of independence, since the original OSSS inequality \eqref{e:OSSS} is stated under this assumption.
-It is a common technique however to use independent Bernoulli random variables to simulate a dependent environment.
+It is a common technique however to use independent Bernoulli random variables to simulate a dependent environment, as done in \cite{D-CRT19}.

-In fact we have already introduced independent random variables (namely the $\sigma_0(x)$ and $R^x_i$) graphical construction.
+In fact we have already introduced independent random variables (namely, $\sigma_0(x)$ and $R^x_i$) in the graphical construction.
 However there are two difficulties that need to be addressed as we comment in the following.

-\begin{remark} In order to apply the above techniques to non-independent scenarios, we have to take into account the following observations. \begin{enumerate}[\quad a)] \item When devising a graphical construction, it is rarely the case that all sources of randomness are independent Bernoulli random variables, for example in our case the marks $T^x_i$ are distributed as a Poisson process.
+\begin{remark} In order to apply the above techniques to non-independent scenarios, we have to take into account the following observations. \begin{enumerate} \item When devising a graphical construction, it is rarely the case that all sources of randomness are independent Bernoulli random variables, for example in our case the marks $T^x_i$ are distributed as a Poisson process.
 Our strategy to deal with this issue is to condition on all the elements of the graphical construction that are not independent Bernoulli variables.
 The challenge then is to show that these variables that we conditioned on are not very influential.

 A very important contribution in this direction comes from the work of \cite{ABGM14}, and we discuss this technique in detail in Lemma~\ref{l:thinning}. \item Suppose for simplicity that our model is constructed from independent Bernoulli distributed random variables only.
 Even in that case there can be a difficulty in applying OSSS that comes from the different roles that these variables can play.
-Taking our Glauber dynamics as an example: the variables $R^x_i$ are used for the dynamics itself, while the variables $\sigma_0(x)$ give the initial condition.
+Taking our Glauber dynamics as an example: there are variables used only for the dynamics itself, while the variables $\sigma_0(x)$ give the initial condition.

 To understand better why this poses a problem, let us recall that each of these variables appear in the OSSS formula, since they can all influence our event.
 However, only some of them appear in Russo's formula (in our Glauber example, only the $\sigma_0(x)$).
 This breaks the fortunate coincidence that occurs in the Bernoulli case and we commented in Remark~\ref{r:coincidence}.